Mgryn/Unet-from-scratch/README.md

 ## Future work

-This project is still in progress.
-The training script has not been properly tested yet.
+The project is not done yet, currently it consists only of the training loop, which is not full without the validation stage.

-It would be great to implement ability to work with:
+After that it will be necessary to implement test stage.
-- different sized input
+Current traininig loop will be remodeled soon in order to implement this changes.

-- bigger number of classes (currently 2).
+When the model will be finished, it would be good to introduce possbitity to work with bigger nuber of classes - currently it supports two.